0undefined/fecs/docs/design.md

 }
 ```

+A struct is in reality an aliased type, to the struct-type itself.

 The variable declarations in type declarations, have a unique feature compared
 to regular variable declarations when it comes to declaring pointers: There are
 two options when declaring a member of a pointer type: